Do Go On - 373 - The Star Wars Holiday Special

 It sounds so bad.

-And I've watched some pretty ordinary movies in recent times
+and I've watched some pretty ordinary movies in recent times

-because of our Phrasing the Bar podcast.
+because of our Fracing the Bar podcast.

 And I always go into those with the wrong expectations.